-Just like it is possible to have a monogamous relationship with the wrong person, it is possible for you and your partner to meet the wrong swingers.
-Whether they are not experienced enough for your needs, or just like different things to you, sometimes it just won’t work.
+Just like it is possible to have a monogamous relationship with the wrong person, you and your partner can meet the wrong swingers.
+Whether they are not experienced enough in your eyes or just like different things, sometimes it just won’t work.

 More worryingly, you can meet people who don’t respect your relationship or your consent.
-As soon as you notice these red flags, it’s best to move on as quick as possible.
+As soon as you notice these red flags, it’s best to move on as quickly as possible.

-It can cause a bit of tension between you and your partner if you feel like they are the wrong people and your partner doesn’t agree with you, but as long as you communicate everything it should only be a minor bump in the road.
+It can cause tension between you and your partner if you feel like they are the wrong people and your partner doesn’t agree with you, but as long as you communicate everything it should only be a minor bump in the road.

 Taking things too fast

-So you’ve both realized that your ultimate fantasy is a foursome with your best friends.
+So you’ve both realized that your ultimate fantasy is a foursome with good friends.
 Great!
-So you down a few glasses of wine, and jump into bed.
+So you down a few glasses of wine and jump into bed.
 While this works for some, for most people it won’t take long before the anxiety kicks in.

 Rushing things means less time to establish trust, boundaries, and a connection with the people you’re playing with.